-- Anachronism Stew: The video for "The Darkest One" has Downie's character paying Don Cherry's deliveryman for an order of Kentucky Fried Chicken (which has packaging from The Eighties) with the "old-style" Canadian bills that were discontinued in the late 90's and early-00's.
+- Anachronism Stew: The video for "The Darkest One" has Downie's character paying Don Cherry's deliveryman for an order of Kentucky Fried Chicken (which has packaging from The '80s) with the "old-style" Canadian bills that were discontinued in the late 90's and early-00's.

 - Asshole Victim: "38 Years Old" is about a man imprisoned for murdering his sister's rapist.

-- Blatant Lies: During live shows, Downie has the tendency to insert long, rambling, and obviously untrue monologues over instrumental breaks, usually in "New Orleans Is Sinking".
+- Blatant Lies: During live shows, Downie tended to insert long, rambling, and obviously untrue monologues over instrumental breaks, usually in "New Orleans Is Sinking".
 The most famous tells about how he used to work at Sea World but had to quit after a killer whale bit his arms off, and another tells about how he drowned while trying to pull a family from a car during Hurricane Katrina.

 - The Big Easy: "New Orleans is Sinking", "If New Orleans Falls", and the "Neworleansworld" segment of "The Depression Suite".